DIY Finishing - Finishing Techniques

 rebuilding the doors of the Pitar Moș with Kreidezeit

 A clarification on the durability mentioned by the manufacturers.
 The 8-12 years refers to when the first cracks appear in the film, not when it is flaking or peeling.
-Checking surfaces and maintaining them every 4-5 years prolongs the life of the finish by taking the stress out of refinishing.
+Checking the surfaces and maintaining them every 4-5 years prolongs the life of the finish by taking the stress out of refinishing.

 rebuilding the doors of the Pitar Moș with Kreidezeit